 As mentioned, the species was initially discovered in Costa Rica although it is distributed through Panama to Colombia.
 Although of relatively wide distribution it is restricted to particular habitats as mentioned in the extract from Belgique Horticole (1874).
 It prefers to live in mossy woods at an elevation of 100-1700m with relatively high humidity and medium light.
 Good air circulation is essential.

 Very careful watering is required as the mature bulbs need a cool and dry (but not without occasional watering and misting, otherwise the bulbs can dessicate - I guess the trick is to have a cool yet humid environment) rest before flowering.
 Plants are intolerant of high to bright light and require moderate shade.

 I recently selfed a particularly good clone and I was interested to read that the maturation of the seed capsule for Trichopilia suavis can take up to one year.
-Plants of this species should be more available for the avid species collector - it is a relatively easy grower and blooms on small plants.
+Plants of this species should be more available for the avid species replica rolex for sale collector - it is a relatively easy grower and blooms on small plants.

 The flowers have an interesting, delicate fragrant beauty.
 The semi-pendant basal inflorescence holds between two and five large flowers, the largest of the genus.
-Flowers are creamy-white spotted with rose-red than the pictured clone and the colour is pronounced in the sepals and petals.
+Flowers are creamy-white spotted with rose-red fake audemars piguet than the pictured clone and the colour is pronounced in the sepals and petals.